 More Supplements for Dogs with EPI

-Bio Case Plus is my chosen supplement for Rodrigo, however, there are others that were recommended by our veterinarian and by pet parents raising dogs with EPI.
+Originally, Bio Case Plus was my chosen supplement for Rodrigo, however, after their price increase during Summer 2020, I switched to Enzyme Diane.
+Other supplements recommended by our veterinarian and by pet parents raising dogs with EPI are: